sdlee94/COVID19_Economic_Dashboard/README.md

 - UX Design: [Armando Pastorin](https://www.linkedin.com/in/armando-pastorin/)
 - Web Development: [Laura Brennan](https://www.linkedin.com/in/laura-jane-brennan/)

-For bug reports, feature requests and other inquiries, email stephen_lee_94@hotmail.com
+For bug reports, feature requests and other inquiries, email **stephen_lee_94@hotmail.com**

+## Disclaimer

+This web application and its contents are provided solely for non-profit public health, educational, and academic research purposes.
+You should not rely on this Website for medical advice or guidance.